Aronymous7/.dotfiles/README.md

 ### Fresh setup

-- create ssh-key for github
+- ssh-key for github
+- app password for hotmail